wenjiezhou/shortening-url-service/README.md

 Step 2: copy shotUrl value from above response "http://localhost:9024/shortener/Cd", and paste it to browser, you will be redirect to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".

 ### Api Testing against the service deployed in cloud
 In case of if the service can not be run in your local machine successfully, i also deploy the same code on to cloud.
 Following is how to test it:

 Step 1: Run curl command.

--Sample curl command:
+Sample curl command:
 curl -H "Content-type: application/json" -X POST -d '{"url": "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse"}
 '  http://shortening-url.us-west-2.elasticbeanstalk.com/shortener

--Sample response:
+Sample response:
 {"shortUrl":"http://shortening-url.us-west-2.elasticbeanstalk.com/shortener/Fr"}

 Step 2:copy shotUrl value from above response "http://shortening-url.us-west-2.elasticbeanstalk.com/shortener/Fr", and paste it to browser, you will be redirect to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".